 Michael Willis has been an attorney with the law firm Hobbs, Straus, Dean & Walker since 1998.
 His practice encompasses economic development, tax law and policy, tribal transportation infrastructure, and program implementation under the Indian Self-Determination and Education Act.
 Transportation and tax policy have been primary focuses areas of Michael's practice.
 In 2005, he was a primary drafter of the Intertribal Transportation Association's (ITA) Supreme Court amicus brief in the Prairie Band Potowatomi Nation fuel tax case.
 Mr. Willis has been advising the United South and Eastern Tribes (USET) on tax policy matters since 2011.
 He has advocated for tribal tax reform provisions and has prepared comments to the IRS for tribal clients on such issues as the tribal general welfare exclusion, per capita distributions of income derived from trust resources and tribal governmental retirement plans.
 Mr. Willis has worked with tribes in the development of their general welfare ordinances and advises tribal governments on a variety of taxation matters, including best practices to protect tribal revenues from state and local government taxation.
 His 2014 article, "The Power to Tax Economic Activity in Indian Country," was published in the quarterly magazine of the American Bar Association's Section on Environment, Energy and Resources.

-John Friel, CPA, is Director of Financial Services with the Falmouth Institute, who provides a wide range of financial management services to tribal governments.
-John leads the team that prepares and negotiates indirect cost proposals for the hundreds of Falmouth IDC clients.
-Other services include: Training, internal controls analysis, cost allocation policy facilitation and corrective action plans in response to audit findings issued in according with A-133 audits.
+John Friel, CPA, is Director of Financial Services with the Falmouth Institute, where he provides a wide range of financial management services to tribal governments.
+Mr. Friel leads the team that prepares and negotiates indirect cost proposals for hundreds of Falmouth IDC clients.
+Other services include: training, internal controls analysis, cost allocation policy facilitation and corrective action plans in response to audit findings issued in accordance with single audits.

 Steve Mr. Bantum is the President of Bantum Consulting Services, which specializes in providing Information Technology consulting services to faith based, non-profit, for profit, governmental and healthcare organizations.
 He has over 25 years of accounting and technology consulting experience, including experience in providing consulting, database and forensic accounting services to the healthcare industry.
 Mr. Bantum is a CPA, a CITP (Certified Information Technology Professional) and a CMC (Certified Management Consultant).
 He has served in the U.S. Air Force and received a Top Secret Security clearance while in service to his country.
 He was also an auditor with the accounting firm of Deloitte and Touche.
 He is a member of the AICPA, the Maryland Association of CPA’s, and the National Association of Black Accountants.